tritonuas/onboarding_gcs_2025/README.md

     2. Select (or type) reopen in container.
     3. If successful, the bottom-left should say: `Dev Container: GCS Onboarding`.

-4. Login to GitHub within the Dev Container
+4. Login to GitHub within the Dev Container (Optional but recommended)

     1. In the terminal of your dev container, enter `gh auth login`
     2. Then, answer the questions **exactly** as below with the exception of the passphrase and title of the ssh key, to which you can type in whatever you'd like, or just leave it as default:
     ```